 The Department of Hindi aims at providing teaching and research facilities in Hindi, keeping in view the changing social norms, communication patterns, different social roles of language in our society and fast changing social values in our time.
-While drawing up the syllabus, sufficient care has been taken to cater to the above needs.
+While drawing up the syllabus, sufficient care has been taken to cater the present needs of the society.
 It has been kept flexible enough to incorporate various requirements of the students in the context of contemporary society.
-Special attention is also given to the regional and comprehensive studies of language and literature.
+Special attention is paid to the regional needs and comprehensive studies of language and literature.